muriloadriano/cleverbot/README.md

 });
 ```

-This command add a read handler to the bot which prints the current time
+This method call adds a read handler (a lamda function which takes an
+`const std::string` as argument) to the bot which prints the current time
 whenever some user sends a !time message on a channel in which the bot is in.

 Building (g++ 4.7 and after):